phdonner/phdonner/README.md

 ## Git and GitHub

-Git, GitHub and related open source tools and services which could be beneficial in information society construction.
+Here at GitHub I’m currently trying to discover how Git, GitHub and related open source tools and services could be beneficial in information society construction.
 This is an experimental site.
 So please, don't expect that the content would be static somehow.
 On the contrary: If the structure and the content develops dynamically, then that could be taken as a sign of active and perhaps even productive work.

 ---